filakhtov/gentoo-use-docs/sys-apps/util-linux.md

 It is safe to disable this flag.

 ### kill
-This passes `--enable-kill` option to configure script.
+This passes `--enable-kill` option to the configure script.
 This will build and install `kill` tool responsible for terminating a running process.

 Multiple packages in Portage tree provide `kill` binary and therefore `kill` flag can't be enabled on more than one of them at a time.

+### magic
+Only works if the `ncurses` flag is enabled.
+Pass the `--with-libmagic` option to the configure script.
+Use the `libmagic` library to detect file type based on file signatures, aka "magic numbers" (or magic bytes), when trying to view the file contents using the `more` utility.

+This flag can be safely disabled.

 ### ncurses
-This flag will pass `--with-ncursesw` (if `unicode` flag is set too) or `--with-ncurses` (if `unicode` flag is disabled).
-If disabled `--without-tinfo` flag will be passed instead.
+This flag will pass `--with-ncursesw` (if `unicode` flag is set too) or `--with-ncurses` (if `unicode` flag is disabled) to the configure script.
+If disabled `--without-tinfo` option will be passed instead.

 This flag enables handling terminal output using ncurses library and colorized output for various tools (e.g. green header in `fdisk` or white background for current day in `cal`, etc).

 This flag is safe to disable if colored output is not required.

 ### nls
-This passes `--enable-nls` option to configure script.
+This passes `--enable-nls` option to the configure script.
 As a result translation files will be processed and installed, allowing various tools to show localized messages and formats.

 This flag can be safely disabled if the only language necessary is English.